Skip to main content

 The remains of the old fence post and its fossilized concrete base had apparently fused with the Earth’s mantle sometime during the Clinton administration.
 This was no longer a fence project.
 This was an archaeological excavation.

-By the time I strolled over, a little over an hour into the excavation, Steve was already locked in mortal combat with Southern California soil.
+By the time I strolled over, a little over an hour into the dig, Steve was already locked in mortal combat with Southern California soil.
 His left arm was bleeding.
 His shirt looked like he had lost a bar fight.
 The cool gray morning had shifted from pleasant to sarcastic.

 And the hole?
 The hole was winning.